earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-1/co-floods-1-intro/2016-12-06-erosion-01-intro-co-floods.md

 of the visible changes.

-## STEPS HERE ABOUT HOW TO DOWNLOAD AND VIEW TIME SERIES IN GOOGLE EARTH
+### How to view time series imagery in Google Earth

 * Open Google Earth
-* Double click on the `.KMZ` file that you downloaded above.
+* Double click on the `.kmz` file that you downloaded above.
 It should open in Google Earth.

 <i fa fa-star></i>**Tip:** the `.kmz` file may not be automatically associated with Google Earth.
 If
 double clicking doesn't automatically open Google Earth, then Open Google Earth,